ElJere/aCompas/README.md

 ## Credits

-This application uses the following [code from Chris Wilson](https://github.com/cwilso/metronome).
+* The metronome's audio core is inspired by the following [code from Chris Wilson](https://github.com/cwilso/metronome).
-Thanks to him !
+* The palmas sordas and jaleo sounds are recordings of Aziz Andry.